LukaJevtovic/data-analysis-scraping/README.md

 Thankfully, the audience seems less sexist than the movies themselves, as I've found there's basically no correlation between the two.

 Seems like people do watch Bond movies for... well...
 Bond.

+The Data Analysis and Cleansing files are mostly uncommented since I just did the excercises from the website, and there's a much neater (and probably more optimized) solution that can be found there.
+The Data Scraping code is commented, however, since i was mostly on my own for that part, and I wanted to keep everything organized.